by Jen | Apr 2, 2024 | 6-11, Acts 1, DISO studies

 Dig-In Challenges

-Next week, we’ll be wrapping up Step 3 by looking for three more elements of the lesson we’re learning from Matthew 28:1-15:
+Next week, we’ll be wrapping up Step 3 by looking for three more elements of the lesson we’re learning from Acts 1:6-11:

-- As always, start with the prayer we wrote for Step 1.
+- PRAY: As always, start with the prayer we wrote for Step 1.

 - MINE: Next, look for causes or motives in the text.
 These are actually pretty easy to spot, but there is some thinking involved here.

-Once you’ve located one of those key words or phrases, the next thing to look for is the action (what’s being caused or motivated).
+Next, look for the action (what’s being caused or motivated).
 With most of these words/phrases, you’ll find the action before the key word/phrase, and the reason will be after it.

 For example, I went to the store because I was out of milk.